College of Fine Arts Alumnus Honored for Professional Achievements

 Brown as a graduate student at OHIO in 1981

-Brown earned his bachelor’s degree in journalism from Ball State University, then came to OHIO to pursue a master’s in photography.
-He says the University’s reputation and strong staff, such as the late Charles “Chuck” Scott, MSJ ’70, made Athens stand out.
+Brown earned his bachelor’s degree in journalism from Ball State University, then came to OHIO to pursue a master’s in photography and then a doctorate in education from Morgan State University.
+He says OHIO's reputation and strong staff, such as the late Charles “Chuck” Scott, MSJ ’70, made Athens stand out.

 “If I had not accepted the Ohio University fellowship, I would have never accomplished my dreams; I would have never [gone] anywhere,” Brown says.
 “Ohio University had one of the best reputations for producing strong visual journalists.
 They were connected to a lot of places in the industry, and that was because of Chuck Scott.
 It was a national place to go.”